Daniel-KM/Omeka-S-module-BlockPlus/README.md

   has a specific option to add to the query to display thumbnails as square or
   medium: `thumbnail_size=medium`.
 You can see an example on the site [Ontologie du christianisme médiéval en images], from French [Institut national de l’histoire de l’art].
+- filter year: added a select on the top to filter the items by year.
+- subjects: append the subjects to each resource.

 To use them, simply select the wanted template: